Meru Networks

 TrueSpectra had pioneered object-oriented resolution-independent render engines and related desktop, platform, and server-based dynamic imaging solutions including Phoito>Graphics, Netgraphica, and the TrueSpectra Image Server.
 The TrueSpectra Image Server is able to streamline image publishing and maintenance processes.
 TrueSpectra’s customers included Lowe's, Kinko's, the Ohio State University, and Macy.
 And it is partnered with Speedera, Macromedia, Oracle, and Blue Martini Software.
 TrueSpectra was founded in January 1990 by Stephen Sutherland who also spearheaded its R&D/patent portfolio.
 It merged with Scene7 and then the platform was acquired by Adobe to form the core foundation of its Experience Manager and other products which are a $B business today.

-iSuppli Corporation offers research and advisory services focused on the electronics value chain, assisting clients in enhancing their performance.
-The company employs a team of industry veterans who continuously monitor and update comprehensive databases that track industry performance. iSuppli's services include electronic component research, device-specific market forecasts, teardown analysis, and specialized research in consumer electronics, display devices, systems, and automotive markets.
-By providing accurate facts, analysis, and actionable insights, iSuppli helps clients navigate the complexities of the electronics industry to achieve success.
+iSuppli Corporation is a research and advisory firm that specializes in the electronics value chain.
+The company aids clients in enhancing their performance by offering comprehensive data, analysis, and strategic advice.
+With a team of industry veterans, iSuppli monitors the electronics sector and maintains a suite of databases that provide up-to-date insights into industry performance.
+Their services encompass a wide range of offerings, including electronic component research, market forecasts for specific applications, teardown analyses, and research related to consumer electronics, display devices, systems, and automotive markets.
+By delivering these insights, iSuppli enables clients to navigate the complexities of the electronics industry effectively.

 Silverpop